-The Collins Cup is an all-new triathlon racing concept created by the PTO with some of the sport’s top athletes competing in three teams.
-The fast-paced format should prove electric viewing, with anyone from around the world able to plug in and cheer along virtually.
+The second-ever Collins Cup is the Pro Triathletes Organisation’s (PTO) flagship event, and features the sport’s top triathletes competing across three teams.
+The fast-paced format guarantees electric viewing, with anyone from around the world able to plug in and cheer along virtually.

 How can you watch the Collins Cup?

-The Collins Cup is a new triathlon event organised by the Professional Triathletes Organisation (PTO) that’s loosely based on golf’s Ryder Cup.
-The competition will pit three teams (Team Europe, Team USA and Team International) of 12 triathletes against each other in the race for glory and (a remarkable) prize purse of $1.15m.
+The Collins Cup is a triathlon event organised by the PTO that’s loosely based on golf’s Ryder Cup.
+The competition will pit three teams – Europe, USA and International – of 12 triathletes (6 men, 6 women) against each other in the race for glory and (a remarkable) prize purse of $1.5m.

-Each team will put forward one athlete to race against one person from each of the other two teams in a three-person ‘matchplay’ battle over a middle-distance non-drafting format (1.9km swim, 90km bike, 21.1km run).
+Each team will put forward one athlete to race against one person from each of the other two teams in a three-person ‘matchplay’ battle over 100km, in a non-drafting format (2km swim, 80km bike, 18km run).

 Some of the world’s best triathletes will be lining up in Slovakia for the second-ever Collins Cup.

 Just a few of the top names include: reigning Olympic, World Triathlon and Ironman world champion Kristian Blummenfelt; five-time Ironman world champion Daniela Ryf; reigning 70.3 world champion Gustav Iden; two-time olympic medallist Nicola Spirig; reigning Olympic, Commonwealth, World Triathlon and Xterra champion Flora Duffy; Olympic bronze and Commonwealth silver medallist Hayden Wilde; and two-time Ironman world champion Patrick Lange.